 Learn how to use hands-on techniques to create the perfect bond with a new dog, or old.

 These techniques will teach dogs to trust the owner.
 You will learn how to teach your dog body handling skills, as well as learning how to respond to physical pressure, which can be used to both sensitizing and de-sensitize your dog.
 You will also learn how to teach pressure cues, as well as learning how to use gentle pressure to communicate intention as well as create relaxation.
-Also referred to as a relaxation response.
+This is also referred to as a relaxation response or conditioned relaxation.

 These techniques are irreplaceable in learning how to calm stressed and anxious animals as well as helping teach self control to high energy individuals.

 If you want to learn how to use your hands to communicate with animals, or if you have a shy, nervous, hyper or reactive dog, this seminar is for you.